 At St Paul’s Walden we believe that it is important to equip our pupils with the skills for life, with practical learning experiences that enrich the pupils and provide memorable activities.
 To achieve this, the pupils have opportunities to experience a wide range of cross curricular and subject specific activities throughout the whole year.

 The various activities are chosen specifically to enhance the curriculum, adding to the personal development of the children, so that they are always growing and learning.
 We monitor the activities to ensure that their impact is positive in developing the pupils’ self-esteem, resilience, global awareness and an awareness of lifestyle choices, as well as offering the opportunity to learn new and practical skills.

 We strongly believe that our staff, community and pupils are Growing and Learning Together, and our aim is that our enrichment activities have benefits beyond the activity itself.

-Some of last year's activities included:
+Some of our past and current activities included:

 - Our buddying system – Reception pupils work with the Year 6 pupils, getting to know our school.

 - Outdoor Learning both in the school grounds and at a local stately home.

 - Learning about growing fruit and vegetables in our kitchen garden.
 The pupils are working towards the RHS Level 2 award.